 * with compact disc

 I use this book every year in my fall semester small group arranging course.
-I think it is fantastic!
-Throughout the book Dobbins uses just two tunes, and arranges them in multiple ways for rhythm section plus 1, 2, 3 and 4 horns.
+Throughout the text, Dobbins works with just two tunes, reimagining them in multiple ways for rhythm section plus one, two, three, and four horns.
+The result is a clear, methodical approach that emphasizes linear thinking and practical musical decision-making.

 by Rayburn Wright